wnosiadek/green-coffee/DOCS.md

     tuple[scipy.sparse.csr_matrix, scipy.sparse.csr_matrix]
         Profiles vectorized using Count Vectorizer with tokenize

-## origin_weight_price.py
+## origin_weight_score_price.py

-    Script for classifying green coffee origin based on its price and weight
+    Script for classifying green coffee origin based on its price, score and weight

-    Transforms the data using 'origins.py', visualizes the data, creates a Decision Tree Classifier and fits it on the training set, visualizes the tree, tests the model on the testing set
+    Transforms the data using 'origins.py', scales the data with Min-Max Scaler and reduces its dimensionality with Principal Component Analysis, visualizes the data, creates a Decision Tree Classifier and fits it on the training set, visualizes the tree, tests the model on the testing set

-    Requires installation of 'pandas', 'matplotlib', 'scikit-learn'
+    Requires installation of 'pandas', 'scikit-learn', 'numpy', 'matplotlib'

 ## origin_profile.py